How Should Medical Expenses Be Managed with Regard to Child Support?

 Contact a St. Charles Child Support Lawyer

 When a child’s financial needs increase dramatically due to a medical condition, managing child support can become very complicated.
-For sound legal guidance regarding child support modifications and other family law matters, contact an accomplished Kane County family law attorney at Shaw Family Law, P.C.
+For sound legal guidance regarding child support modifications and other family law matters, contact an accomplished Kane County family law attorney at Shaw Sanders, P.C.
 We can help you explore your options and decide on a course of action which is in your child’s best interests.
 Call our office today at 630-584-5550 to schedule a free and confidential initial consultation.